-The Association is 100% owned by its Members.
-It has one subsidiary, Universal Shipowners Marine Insurance Association Limited (USMIA) registered in Bermuda and regulated by the Bermudian Monetary Authority.
+The Group is 100% owned by its Members.
+USMIA registered in Bermuda and regulated by the Bermudian Monetary Authority.
 As a member of the International Group of P&I Clubs (the IG) and a signatory to the IG Pooling Agreement, the Association participates in Hydra Insurance Company Limited (Hydra), a Bermuda registered segregated cell company.

-The Association's cell in Hydra is treated for the purposes of internal management and GAAP accounting as a subsidiary of the Association.
+The Group's cell in Hydra is treated for the purposes of internal management and GAAP accounting as a subsidiary.
 However, for the purposes of Solvency II, the Prudential Regulation Authority (PRA) has stated that the Association's cell in Hydra is to be treated as a third-party reinsurer.

-Chart 1 below shows the group structure of the Association at 20 February 2019.
+Chart 1 below shows the group structure of the Association at 20 February 2020.

-Chart 1: Britannia's corporate structure
+Chart 1: Corporate structure